 What’s the Difference Between a Pass / Fail Class and a Regular Class?

-A pass/fail class is a class where you can either earn a passing grade or A failing grade.
+A pass/fail class is a class where you can either earn a passing grade or a failing grade.
 A regular class is a class where you can reach any grade from an A to an F. Pass/fail classes don’t affect your GPA because you can only earn a passing or failing grade in these classes.

 However, regular classes affect your GPA because you can earn grades from an A to an F in these classes.